ARMOR Price Tops $0.0035 on Major Exchanges (ARMOR)

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.

 ARMOR launched on January 22nd, 2021.
 ARMOR’s total supply is 750,000,000 tokens and its circulating supply is 71,701,072 tokens.
 ARMOR’s official Twitter account is @armorfi and its Facebook page is accessible here.
-ARMOR’s official website is armor.fi.
+The official website for ARMOR is armor.fi.
 The official message board for ARMOR is medium.com/@armor.fi.

 Armor tracks exact amounts of user funds as they dynamically move across various protocols, and bills by the second using a streamed payment system.”